Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays

-We based our catalog primarily on the \emph{HECATE} database \cite{Kovlakas2021HECATE}, which provides homogeneous stellar masses and SFR.
-To ensure full-sky coverage and accurate distances out to 100,Mpc, we extended it with redshift-independent distances from \emph{Cosmicflows-4} \cite{2023ApJ...944...94T} and the \emph{Updated Nearby Galaxy Catalog} \cite{2013AJ....145..101K}, and with NIR/MIR photometry from \emph{AllWISE} \cite{2013wise.rept....1C} and \emph{2MASS} \cite{Skrutskie2006TwoMASS,Jarrett2000XSC}.
-When HECATE values were unavailable, we derived stellar masses from WISE $W1$/$W2$ photometry \cite{Cluver2014WISEML} or from 2MASS $K_s$ magnitudes using the solar $K_s$ reference from \cite{Willmer2018SolarMags}, and estimated SFRs from the empirical main-sequence relation between SFR and $M_\star$ at $z\simeq0$.
-For our fiducial model we adopted neutron star mergers, estimating their intrinsic rates from empirical scaling with stellar mass and SFR \cite{2020MNRAS.491.3419A} and normalizing to the local GW-inferred rate \cite{2025arXiv250818083T} (Appendix~A).
+The catalog assigns each galaxy a physically motivated weight based on its stellar mass ($M_\star$) and star-formation rate (SFR), which govern the expected occurrence of these transients.
+We based this catalog primarily on the \emph{HECATE} database \cite{Kovlakas2021HECATE}, which provides homogeneous $M_\star$ and SFR.
+To ensure full-sky coverage and accurate distances out to 100\,Mpc, we extended it with redshift-independent distances from \emph{Cosmicflows-4} \cite{CF4} and the \emph{Updated Nearby Galaxy Catalog} \cite{UNGC}, and with NIR/MIR photometry from \emph{AllWISE} \cite{allwise} and \emph{2MASS} \cite{Skrutskie2006TwoMASS,Jarrett2000XSC}.
+When HECATE values were unavailable, we derived $M_\star$ from WISE $W1$/$W2$ photometry \cite{Cluver2014WISEML} or from 2MASS $K_s$ magnitudes using the solar $K_s$ reference from \cite{Willmer2018SolarMags}, and estimated SFR from the empirical main-sequence relation between SFR and $M_\star$ at $z\simeq0$.
+For our fiducial model we adopted neutron star mergers, estimating their intrinsic rates from empirical scaling with $M_\star$ and SFR \cite{2020MNRAS.491.3419A} and normalizing to the local gravitational-wave-inferred rate \cite{2025arXiv250818083T} (Appendix~A).

-{\bf Nearby galaxies dominate the UHECR flux.}--- For each galaxy we assumed a rigidity--dependent cutoff $E_{\max}=Z\,R_{\rm cut}$ with $R_{\rm cut}=7$\,EeV \cite{2025arXiv250622625F} and injection spectrum $E^{-s}$ with $s=3$.
-Composition fractions at injection were anchored to Auger $X_{\max}$ measurements \cite{2013JCAP...02..026P} (Table~\ref{tab:anchors}).
-Propagation was modeled through continuous attenuation due to pair production, photopion production, and photodisintegration, using published energy--loss lengths \cite{2012APh....39...33A}.
-Sources beyond 100\,Mpc were approximated by an isotropic background (Appendix~B).
+{\bf Cosmic-ray emission and propagation.}--- We adopted the combined spectral and composition fit on cosmic rays above $10^{17.8}$\,eV detected by Auger~\cite{2017JCAP...04..038A}.
+Of the two local minima reported, we used the second, heavier--composition solution, which better reproduces the highest--energy data (our results are not sensitive to this choice).
+Propagation was simulated with \textsc{SimProp}~v2r4~\cite{Aloisio_2017}, which self-consistently computes energy losses from pair production, photopion production, photodisintegration, and cosmological redshift during UHECR propagation through the CMB and EBL.
+Sources beyond 100\,Mpc were approximated as an isotropic background (Appendix~B).